TritonDataCenter/rfd/rfd/0100/README.md

 upstream or in our plugin) to support the missing features, we'll be able to switch to using just ESLint.

-For the time being we will be using the ESLint 2.x series of versions, since newer releases [dropped support for node 0.10 and 0.12][eslint-3-node-support].
+For the time being, some projects will need to use the ESLint 2.x series of versions, since newer releases [dropped support for node 0.10 and 0.12][eslint-3-node-support].
-Once [RFD 59] is fully executed, we will then be able to move to version 4 or newer.
+Once [RFD 59] is fully executed, they will be able to move to version 4 or newer. [node-eslint-plugin-joyent] 1.x releases will be compatible with ESLint 2.x, and [node-eslint-plugin-joyent] 2.x will be compatible with ESLint 4.x.

 Updating repositories will be done as a gradual process, as people work in different repos and take the time to figure out how to appropriately fix lint